Fatima-Gh/GLARE/README.md

 ## Paper Summary

-[Summarize your work in one sentence]
+[abstract]

 ## Preparation
-### Below is details about each file, please ensure that you have enough storage before downloading the data.
+#### Below is details about each file, please ensure that you have enough storage before downloading the data.

 | Data Type         | File Name  | File Size | File Type |
 | ------------------ |---------------- | -------------- |-------------- |